AU Rising Star sets sights on not-for-profit leadership

 “My experience, my education, my lived experience, and my worked experience are all able to make an impact,” she said.
 “If that can save one person’s life, then I know I did it right.”

-To add to Welch’s many existing accomplishments, including self-publishing a book about mental health, completing a triathlon despite not knowing how to swim just weeks before the event, organizing a well-attended and well-received diverse women’s panel at an Edmonton comic convention, and creating a counselling clinic at the Africa Centre that’s the first of its kind in Western Canada, she is now setting her sights on a PhD program.
+To add to Welch’s many existing accomplishments, including self-publishing a book about mental health, completing a triathlon despite not knowing how to swim just weeks before the event, organizing a well-attended and well-received diverse women’s panel at an Edmonton comic convention, and creating a counselling clinic at the Africa Centre that’s the first of its kind in Western Canada, she is now working on a doctorate of organizational leadership from Adler University.